MICLab-Unicamp/nodulocc_challenge/README.md

 Vision-language models (VLMs) for chest X-ray analysis have rapidly become a strong research trend, especially for tasks such as report generation, abnormality classification, and localization.
 Motivated by this recent progress, our goal in this project was to evaluate whether modern medical VLMs can be effectively transferred to the NoduLoCC2026 challenge tasks, and how they behave under the practical constraints imposed by the challenge: severe class imbalance, limited localization annotations, and distribution shift between training and test data.

 ### Classification Task – Fine-tuned MedGemma 1.5
+For the classification task, we tested both zero-shot and fine-tuned versions of multiple VLMs and baseline CNNs such as CheXOne, CheXagent, CheXagent-2, DINOv3 and models from the EfficientNet family.
+Of these, MedGemma 1.5 showed the best precision-recall tradeoff and F1 score at the 0.5 decision threshold on our test set.

 #### Model
 MedGemma 1.5 is a 4B-parameter vision-language model developed by Google, built on the Gemma 3 architecture.
 Its vision component uses a SigLIP image encoder pre-trained on de-identified medical data including chest X-rays, while the LLM component was further trained on diverse medical corpora.
 All input images are normalized to 896×896 pixels.
 The model was selected over alternatives based on its best precision-recall tradeoff and F1 score at the 0.5 decision threshold during our model selection experiments.